Strange Weather (book): Rain

 On a hot August day in Boulder, Colorado, crystalline spikes rain down from the storm clouds, killing nearly everyone outdoors.
 A woman named Honeysuckle Speck survives, having been in a garage and looking after her young neighbor Templeton Blake, but her girlfriend Yolanda Rusted and Yolanda's mother are among the dead.
 The rain of "nails" (later determined to be a form of fulgurite) proves to have occurred over much of the world, causing millions of deaths and throwing human civilization into chaos.
 Honeysuckle walks thirty miles to Denver, intending to tell Yolanda's father about the deaths of his wife and daughter, but discovers upon arrival that he has been murdered.
 One of his homophobic neighbors attacks her; realizing that he is the killer, she subdues him, locks him in a car trunk, and alerts the authorities.

 Upon returning to Boulder, Honeysuckle discovers that the deadly rain was caused by Templeton's mother Ursula, bitter over the decision of her late husband's employers to relocate to Georgia and steal his chemical research.
 She has used his work to seed the clouds and planted evidence to frame terrorists in Georgia for the disaster, leading the president of the United States to obliterate the country in a nuclear strike.
 Ursula dies in a downpour, trying to protect Templeton from the nails; he is badly wounded but survives.
 Honeysuckle reflects on both the horror Ursula inflicted on the world and the sacrifice she made for her son, while hoping that the remnants of the world's scientific community can return the weather to normal someday.

 Reception

-Strange Weather has received primarily positive reviews, with Kirkus referring to the collection as "sparkling" and concluding "Worth waiting in line for, if you're a Hill fan.
+Kirkus referred to the collection as "sparkling" and concluded "Worth waiting in line for, if you're a Hill fan.
 If you're not, this is the book to turn you into one."